denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 communities, because it sounds friendly and empowering.
 But consumption alone cannot rise to the standards of a community.
 Such standards must emanate from the people themselves.
 What we are witnessing then is a Wizard of Oz-like break down of an illusion.
-All this talk of "the Reddit community" has always implied a commonality of purpose where there was none.
+All this talk of "the Reddit community" implies a commonality of purpose where there is none.

 Comments welcome [@dennistenen](https://twitter.com/dennistenen)
 [#onredcom](https://twitter.com/search?q=%23onredcom&src=typd&f=tweets).